 Sustaining the Lives of Tigers and People

-With as few as 3,500 wild tigers left in the world, the future for this iconic species in its natural habitat is precarious indeed.
+With as less than 4,000 wild tigers left in the world (2014), the future for this iconic species in its natural habitat is precarious indeed.
 Tiger range throughout India, Indochina, and Southeast Asia is now 40 percent smaller than it was in 1951, and today tigers occupy a mere 7 percent of their historical territory.
 Amidst this, the threats are mounting.

 On the Indian subcontinent, where the largest tiger population persists, only 11 percent of their original habitat remains in an increasingly fragmented and often degraded state.
 Tigers are a conservation dependent species, requiring large contiguous forests with access to prey and water and undisturbed core areas in which to breed.